openmrs/openmrs-owa-orderentry/README.md

 **NB:** Not having any of the above configurations will result into an error notice.

+## Releasing

+In order to release, set a new version in package.json, bintray.json and app/manifest.webapp.
+Once you commit and push changes to github, go to https://github.com/openmrs/openmrs-owa-orderentry/releases and create a new release named after the version you want to release.
+Travis CI should pick up a newly created tag and deploy the release to Bintray at https://bintray.com/openmrs/owa/openmrs-owa-orderentry

 ## License

 [MPL 2.0 w/ HD](http://openmrs.org/license/)